pantelis/aiml-common/lectures/dnn/backprop-dnn/_index.md

 # Backpropagation in Deep Neural Networks

-Following the [introductory]({{<ref "../backprop-intro">}}) section, we have seen that backpropagation is a procedure that involves the repetitive application of the chain rule, let us look more specifically its application to neural networks and the gates that we usually meet there.
-In DNNs we are dealing with vectors, matrices and in general tensors and therefore its required to review first how we can expand on the template above for these data types.
+Following the [introductory]({{<ref "../backprop-intro">}}) section, we have seen that backpropagation is a procedure that involves the repetitive application of the chain rule.
+Let us now treat its application to neural networks and the gates that we usually meet there.
+In DNNs we are dealing with vectors, matrices and in general [tensors](https://www.tensorflow.org/guide/tensor) and therefore its required to review first how we can expand on the template above for these data types.

 ![backpropagation-dnn](images/backpropagation-dnn.png#center)